-Fair Value Measurement - The majority of the Council's assets are measured at Fair Value, with the exception of infrastructure, community assets and assets under construction, which are valued at depreciated historical cost.
+Fair Value Measurement - The majority of the Council's non-current assets are measured at Fair Value, with the exception of infrastructure assets valued at £69,857k, community assets valued at £259k, assets under construction valued at £19,295k and plant, vehicles and equipment valued at £11,872k.
+These are all valued at depreciated historical cost.
 Note 41 sections 7 and 8 provides further information on this.